marcus-nystrom/Titta/README.md

 Tested with PsychoPy v.
 3.1.5 on Windows 10 using Python 3.6.
 Ideally, make sure that the eye tracker is detected and works in the [Tobii Eye Tracker Manager](https://www.tobiipro.com/product-listing/eye-tracker-manager/) before trying to use it with Titta.

+## Contents
+The toolbox consists of two main parts:
+### The `Titta` class
+The Titta class is the main workhorse of this toolbox, providing a wrapper around the Tobii Pro SDK, and a convenient graphical user interface (rendered through PsychoPy) for participant setup, calibration and validation.
+Only the `Titta.calibrate()` participant setup and calibration interface requires PsychoPy.
+### The `TalkToProLab` class
+The `TalkToProLab` class provides an implementation of [Tobii Pro Lab](https://www.tobiipro.com/product-listing/tobii-pro-lab/)'s External Presenter interface, allowing experiments to be created and run from Python with PsychoPy or other presentation methods, while recording, project management, recording playback/visualization and analysis can be performed in Tobii Pro Lab.